 I have a love/hate relationship with farro.
-It takes forever and quinoa is quicker but the chewy, nutty grains bring a real heartiness to this not-wimpy fall salad.
+It takes forever to make, and quinoa is quicker, but the chewy, nutty grains bring a real heartiness to this not-wimpy fall salad.
 The catch is that you have to pre-plan for farro – it’s easiest to make a big batch and keep it around all week.
-I’m not usually that organized but I happened to have made farro the day before my Farmhouse vegetables arrived so here we are… a grain salad with more veggies than could fit onto the subject line of this post.
+I’m not usually that organized, but I happened to have made farro the day before my Farmhouse vegetables arrived so here we are… a grain salad with more veggies than could fit onto the subject line of this post.

 - 1 cup cooked farro (see notes)

 - A few leaves kale, chopped or torn

 - 2-3 cups salad greens

 - ½ cup chopped & toasted almonds

 - 2 tablespoons apple cider vinegar